ThielyG/expanding-cards/README.md

 # expanding-cards
-Canandian cities on expanding cards
+Canandian cities on expanding cards using HTML, CSS and Javascript